ElpixZero/NEM/README.md

+NEM - it is servis, where you can post some articles and read another people's articles, stories.

 App has next modules:
+ - Frontend:
+   - EJS (tepmlate)
+   - jquery

+-Backend:
   - Database - MongoDB
   - Express
- - EJS